Considerations before coming to the UK

 How long are you going to give yourself in order to find a post or pass exams?
 You need to be very realistic and work out how long you can afford to be without any income.
 You are likely to be asked if you have sufficient funds to support yourself when applying for a visa.
 It may be better to come initially to the UK by yourself rather than arriving with a family which puts increased strain on finances.
 If you cannot find a job don’t underestimate the effect of becoming de-skilled, and the effects of depression at not being able to work in the profession for which you trained.

 Check what happens if you or a member of your family falls ill while in the UK.
 Access to free NHS treatment is not automatically available.
 Different rules apply to residents, non-residents and whether you have come to the UK to study, live or train.
+The UK government has introduced an Insurance Health Surcharge for visitors staying in the UK for longer than six months.
+Some categories of healthcare workers may be entitled to a refund.

 If you are not staying with relatives, this can be a major expense.
 Hospital residence accommodation may be available after you have been appointed to a post.
-Please remember that unauthorized living with a friend in hospital accommodation is not legal.
+Please remember that unauthorised living with a friend in hospital accommodation is not legal.
 It is very important that you have a mobile phone and email address so that you are easy to contact in the event that you are offered a job.